RCuttrell/Active-Directory-Homelab/README.md

 #

-Next, I needed to add an exclusion in Windows Defender for Atomic Red Team otherwise some of the Atomic Red Team files may be removwed by it.
-To do this, I wend into the Windows Security tool, selected Virus and threat protection > Manage settings > Add or remove exclusioms (this will prompt you to enter the administrator username and password) > Add an exclusion > Folder > This PC > and select the entire C:\ driver.
+Next, I needed to add an exclusion in Windows Defender for Atomic Red Team otherwise some of the Atomic Red Team files may be removed by it.
+To do this, I went into the Windows Security tool, selected Virus and threat protection > Manage settings > Add or remove exclusioms (this will prompt you to enter the administrator username and password) > Add an exclusion > Folder > This PC > and selected the entire C:\ drive.
 After logging into the administrator account again, this step was complete.

 ![add exclusion](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/2f99228a-1052-4695-bb44-6e8c1645e91f)

 #

 Now it was finally time to install Atomic Red Team onto the Windows 10 machine.
 Back in Powershell (as administrator), I first ran the command "IEX (IWR 'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' UseBasicParsing);".
-Next, I ran "Install-AtomicRedTeam -getAtomics" which istalled the software.
+Next, I ran "Install-AtomicRedTeam -getAtomics" which installed the software.

 ![install atomic red team](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/9e317fae-11f8-4574-9c63-fc063896d872)